ArthurHlt/codenvy-che-boshrelease/README.md

-# BOSH Release for codenvy-che
+# BOSH Release for eclipse-che

 ## Usage